utep-cs-systems-courses/s24-corg-tokenizer-armenta-i/src/README.md

 ====================
 # Instructions:

+Must run uimain to be able to use all provided files.
+User Interface contains the controls for the tokenizer and the history.

 You should document your tokenizer in this file.

 This file is written in the refreshingly simple `markdown` text